tricorder-observability/Starship/src/cli/README.md

     -i <module_id>
 ```

-Note: the value of `--api-address` is the address of starship
-apiserver.`localhost:8080` is defalt.
-If you need to connect to remote starship
-api server which deployed in EKS/Kubernetes, following ways maybe helpful:

 -  Access Starship Api Server through `kubectl port-forward`

 You can expose the services to your local network using the `kubectl